09 April 2024

 Global Business Mobility (Senior or Specialist Worker)

-The Global Business Mobility (Senior or Specialist Worker) route allows a UK company (holding an appropriate sponsor licence) to employ an overseas national from an overseas group company.
-The role must be sufficiently skilled (although in this case it must be at “RQF Level 6”, which is at or above degree level) and must meet minimum salary requirements (usually £45,800 or above or the going rate for the role, whichever is higher).
-Importantly, there is no requirement for the employee to meet any English language requirements.
+The Global Business Mobility (Senior or Specialist Worker) route allows a UK company (holding an appropriate sponsor licence) to sponsor an overseas national from an overseas group company.
+The role must be sufficiently skilled (it must be at “RQF Level 6”, which is at or above degree level) and must meet minimum salary requirements (usually £48,500 per year – unless transitional arrangements apply – or the going rate for the role, whichever is higher).
+Importantly, there is no requirement for the individual to meet any English language requirements.

 Sponsorship

-Migrants who are working under the Skilled Worker or any of the Global Business Mobility routes must be sponsored by a UK employer.
-In order to sponsor an employee, the employer must hold a sponsor licence, which involves making an application to the Home Office.
-It typically takes around eight weeks for the Home Office to process the application, although a priority processing service is available in some circumstances.
+Migrants who are working under the Skilled Worker or any of the Global Business Mobility routes must be sponsored.
+In order to sponsor an individual, the relevant organisation must hold a sponsor licence, which involves making an application to the Home Office.
+It typically takes around eight weeks for the Home Office to process the application once it has been submitted, although a priority processing service is available in some circumstances.

 There are a number of requirements to become a sponsor and the Home Office may arrange a compliance visit to ensure that the sponsor licence is genuinely required and that the business understands and is able to comply with the duties that come with it (see below).